 Yes, winter is coming!
-That’s means heavy snow and ice storms can causes loss of electricity in this winter season like previous.
+That means heavy snow and ice storms can cause loss of electricity in this winter season like previous.
 Now my question is, is your backup generator up to the task?
 For getting uninterrupted electricity, your generators should properly maintain and carefully inspected before the winter.
-In this article I am going to discuss all about the Winter Preparation for Your Standby Generator.
+In this article, I am going to discuss all the Winter Preparation for Your Standby Generator.

 Generator Spend Hard Time in Cold Weather:

 Sometimes it’s really hard to start an engine when it’s already frizzed.
 Just consider your body and how it’s fell when you start to move your body after a cold water bath.
 Your generator is not exceptional.
 It will have the same issue when you try to start it for the first time in the winter season.
 Oil is thicker in colder environments and fuel doesn’t burn as efficiently.
 For this reason, it’s more difficult to get your standby generator up-and-running when you need it most.
 But good thing is that just a bit of regular pre-season maintenance, you can make sure your standby generator won’t leave you out cold and in the dark during extremes winter weather.